jasonfly07/jasonfly07.github.io/_posts/2015-7-12-luminance-vs-illuminance.md

 ![_config.yml]({{ site.baseurl }}/images/luminance5.png)

 Why do we care how much light falls on a surface?
-Because that's how we see every object in the world! **Luminance** is the measure of *how much light can be detected by our eyes looking at a surface at a particular angle*, or roughly *how bright the surface appears*.
+Because that's how we see every object in the world! **Luminance** is the measure of *how much light can be detected by our eyes looking at a surface at a particular angle*, or roughly *how bright the surface appears to Elizabeth*.
 The formal definition of luminance is **luminous flux per unit solid angle per unit area**.

 The unit is lumen/(m^2·sr), or cd/m^2.